aymencdm/toralizer/README.md

 ## Overview

-toralizev2 is a dynamic library for transparent SOCKS4 proxying of any Linux command-line application.
+toralizer is a dynamic library for transparent SOCKS4 proxying of any Linux command-line application.
 It is designed for offensive security researchers, red teamers, and penetration testers who need to route arbitrary tools through a SOCKS4 proxy (such as Tor) without modifying the source code of those tools.

 By leveraging LD_PRELOAD, toralizev2 intercepts outgoing TCP connections and transparently redirects them through a configurable SOCKS4 proxy.